IDREsandbox/vsim/docs/osx.md

 This is mostly about building on mac.
 For development I just used VSCode and cmake.
-I couldn't get XCode working nicely.
+I couldn't get Xcode working nicely.
+If you want to use XCode you can use -G "Xcode" w/ cmake, or just make an Xcode project and add all the src files.

 ## VSim.app